MattWade-MS/QER/README.md

 * VPN – review the impact of VPN on meeting health.
 (Estimated or Mapped VPN)
 * Top 10 Reports – identify areas of impact in your tenant health.
 * Dailies – review daily report of KHIs.
-* Usage – general meeting and calling usage.
+* Media Usage – general meeting and calling usage.
 * User Feedback – review user survey feedback, also known as Rate My Call.
 * Transport – identify networks that are blocking UDP.
 * Devices – review the impact of devices.